-V. Further Resources
+V. Further Resources:

+A. Definitions:

-- A. Definitions: - a.
+- a.
 Account Administrator: Individual(s) assigned with the responsibility of managing, moderating and posting for a Biola University approved social media platform. - b.
-Social Media Platforms: Online spaces for sharing content that builds awareness of the represented brand and engages conversations for building the community.
+Social Media Platforms: Online spaces for sharing content that builds awareness of the represented brandand engages conversations for building the community.
 Examples: Facebook, Twitter, Instagram, Youtube, LinkedIn, Pinterest, Snapchat and more.
-(Not an exhaustive list.) - B. For further guidance and resources for social media best practices, both for individuals and Biola account administrators, please visit the Social Media Resource page or contact the Social Media Specialist in EMC.
+(Not an exhaustive list.)

+B. For further guidance and resources for social media best practices, both for individuals and Biola account administrators, please visit offices.biola.edu/ucm/services/social or contact the Social Media Specialist in UCM.